slackapi/node-slack-events-api/README.md

 });
 ```

 > ⚠️ As of `v2.0.0`, the Events API adapter parses raw request bodies while performing request signing verification.
-This means developers no longer need to use `body-parser` middleware to parse JSON-encoded requests.
+This means apps no longer need to use `body-parser` middleware to parse JSON-encoded requests.

 **NOTE**: To use the example above, you need to add a Team Event such as `message.im` in the Event
 Subscriptions section of your Slack App configuration settings.

+## Examples

+*  [Greet And React](examples/greet-and-react) - A ready to run sample app that listens for messages and
+   emoji reactions, and responds to them.
+It is built on top of the [Express](https://expressjs.com) web framework.
+It also implements [OAuth](https://api.slack.com/docs/oauth) to demonstate how an app can handle
+   installation to additional workspaces and be structured to handle events from multiple workspaces.

-## Documentation
+## Reference Documentation

 To learn more, see the [reference documentation](docs/reference.md).

 ## Support

 Need help?
-Join the [Bot Developer Hangout](http://dev4slack.xoxco.com/) team and talk to us in
+Join the [Bot Developer Hangout](https://community.botkit.ai) team and talk to us in
 [#slack-api](https://dev4slack.slack.com/messages/slack-api/).

 You can also [create an Issue](https://github.com/slackapi/node-slack-events-api/issues/new)